Hipples/CS504-Individual-Project-Hipples/Submission-01/README.md

 Requirements & Deliverables:
 x.
 Please use GitHub and Git as the CMS system.
 x.
-You'll need to create two accounts in the system, including one with applicable admin rights (Hipples & TBD).
+You'll need to create two accounts in the system, including one with applicable admin rights (Hipples & swiseWHAT).
 x.
 You'll need to create written test cases including process flows, where applicable, and demonstrate their functionality in
    Github for the following:
         x.
 Code check out